jnguyen4103/CSE-3902-Project/README.md

 Aquamentus: The green dragon which only faces one direction.
 Fires 3 fire balls at link. <br/>
 Gel: Moves and deals 1 damage.<br/>
 Blade Traps: when link is detected above/below or left/right of the trap the trap activates and pursues closes the distance. <br/>
-DoDongo: Walks left, right, up, and down.
-Will charge link if he detects him
-Rope: Moves left and right

 ### Custom Monsters:
 Zol: Explodes on death or when it gets near Link.<br/>
 Lynel: Throws a sword beam at Link or charges him if he gets close.<br/>